CityofToronto/bdit_data-sources/data_utils/README.md

-# Inrix Utils
+# Data Utils
-*Command line python utility to index, partition, aggregate, or move Inrix data within a PostgreSQL database with partitioned tables*
+*Command line python utility to index, partition, aggregate, or move large datasets (Inrix, HERE) within a PostgreSQL database with partitioned tables*

-Since the Inrix dataset is so large, it is partitioned by month in the database, and operations should be batched so that these workloads can be scheduled for off-peak hours on the database server.
+Since these datasets are so large, it is partitioned by month in the database, and operations should be batched so that these workloads can be scheduled for off-peak hours on the database server.
 While it would have been possible to write these loops in PostgreSQL, because of the way [transaction isolation occurs in PostgreSQL](http://dba.stackexchange.com/a/145785/101712), **no change would be committed until the loop finishes**.
 So it is therefore preferable to call each operation from an external script, in this case Python.

+**Note:** This utility was initially created for Inrix data, it is being migrated to be more generalizable to looping over lengthy PostgreSQL maintenance tasks for big datasets.

 ## Usage
 Download the contents of this folder.
 Test with `python -m unittest`.
 This project assumes Python 3.5 and above and has not been tested in Python 2.x.
 The only external dependency is psycopg2, a database connection package for PostgreSQL ([installation instructions](http://initd.org/psycopg/docs/install.html#install-from-a-package)).
 The following sql functions are necessary for the functionality to work: